YK7188/YK_Lab/27-OS Deployment with SCCM/README.md

 The error message indicates that it works up to:

-VM > DHCP works > PXE server responds > SCCM receives request but cannot provide a boot image
+VM > DHCP works > PXE server responds > SCCM receives request but the boot image is not provided

 Checked the follwoing that are closely related to boot image deployment.